millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide100StartHere.md

 Updated: March 8, 2018 for BDC Version 18.1.4

+# Lab 100 : Provisioning Oracle Big Data Cloud

 ## Introduction

 In this lab, you learn how to provision a **Oracle Big Data Cloud (BDC)** cluster.

-The Oracle Big Data Cloud Service - Compute Edition (BDC) enables you to rapidly, securely, and cost-effectively leverage the power of an elastic, integrated Big Data Infrastructure to unlock the value in Big Data.
-In this lab, we will walk you through the steps to quickly configure and create a Big Data Cloud Service instance.
+The Oracle Big Data Cloud (BDC) enables you to rapidly, securely, and cost-effectively leverage the power of an elastic, integrated Big Data Infrastructure to unlock the value in Big Data.
+In this lab, we will walk you through the steps to quickly configure and create a Big Data Cloud instance.
 When done you will see how to view the configuration and layout of your instance using the Oracle Big Data Console.

 Please direct comments to: David Bayard (david.bayard@oracle.com)